justinknierim/lfs-livecd/trunk/doc/README.txt

  * as user "jhalfs", follow the instructions in the jhalfs README file

-Note that this user already has the required root access (via "sudo") to complete the build.
+This user already has the required root access (via "sudo") to complete the build.

 LOADING CD CONTENTS TO RAM
 --------------------------